-A highlight as you visit Great Smoky Mountains National Park on the Tennessee road trip itinerary is Cades Cove.
-The isolated valley is one of the most visited spots in the entire national park.
+A highlight as you visit Great Smoky Mountains National Park is the isolated valley Cades Cove.
+For good reasons, this is one of the most visited spots in the entire national park.

-Most of all Cades Cove is famous for its stunning surroundings, historic cottages and thrilling wildlife.
-The valley is like a time capsule that is hidden deep in the woods.
+Hidden deep in the woods, Cades Cove is famous for its lush surroundings, historic cottages and thrilling wildlife.
+The valley is a real time capsule — which century is this Tennessee road trip in?

 When it comes to wildlife viewing, Cades Cove is one of the best places in the Smokies to see black bears.
 The black bears seem to enjoy the peaceful valley as much as its human visitors.
-Other animals that frequent Cades Cove include raccoons, beavers, otters, deer and foxes.
+Other Cades Cove fans include raccoons, beavers, otters, deer and foxes.

 - Driving distance: 143 mi / 230 km